-Transfer it with herbs to a blender with the milk, a teaspoon of salt, 2 amaretti biscuits, the seed oil, the grated Parmesan – not all, save a handful for the drizzle at the end – and get a pumpkin puree.
+Transfer it with herbs to a blender with the milk, a teaspoon of salt, 2 crumbled amaretti biscuits, the sunflower oil, the grated Parmigiano – just save a handful for the drizzle at the end – and get a pumpkin puree.

-Tip: we didn’t blend it all completely sunce we liked the idea of having a few pieces in the loaf cake.
+Tip: we didn’t blend it all too much since we liked the idea of bit coarse texture.

-Put the pumpkin puree in a bowl, add the beaten eggs, mix with a spoon, then add the pieces of crispy pancetta, mix everything.
+Transfer the pumpkin puree in a bowl, add the beaten eggs and mix with a spoon, add crispy pancetta, mix everything.